Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/getting-started.md

 ---
 sidebar_position: 1
-pagination_label: Getting Started with EIs
+pagination_label: Getting Started with TIs
 ---

 # Getting Started

 ## Where to start

-### 1. Find an event to interpret
+### 1. Find an transaction to interpret

 The best place to start is by connecting your wallet on [Zapper](https://zapper.xyz/) and looking at your activity feed.
 Look for transactions that are rendered as "did something" in the activity tab.
 We recommend this since understanding the purpose of a transaction can be tricky if you didn't execute it.